Education Counts

 Returning: teachers who have worked as a teacher in a state or state integrated school in New Zealand before, but were not in the teacher workforce in the previous year.

-Teacher: Ethnic Group
+Teacher: Ethnic group

 The Ministry uses Statistics New Zealand's definition of ethnicity: ethnicity is the ethnic group or groups that people identify with or feel they belong to.
 Ethnicity is a measure of cultural affiliation, as opposed to race, ancestry, nationality or citizenship.